Immersive Student Entrepreneurship Grant

 Much like the rest of Michigan, the Northeast Region has a labor market history of relying on traditional blue-collared jobs.
 Previously, these jobs delivered good wages and a great deal of security, though global and national economic trends have changed this.
 Whether through automation, outsourcing or other labor market changes, these types of jobs are now less secure and often pay less, in relative terms.
 For these reasons, among many others, area leaders have recognized the importance of supporting existing entrepreneurs in the area as well as investing in the future of entrepreneurship in Northeast Michigan.

-The area’s Collaborative Development Council (CDC) and its partners recognize that we must begin by working with youth, which is why the group has reserved funding for a school-based youth entrepreneurship effort.
-The CDC through the Immersive Student Entrepreneurship Grant will be awarding $15,000 of seed funding for participating schools as well as working with successful local entrepreneurs to provide further support and assistance.
+The area’s Collaborative Development Council (CDC) and its partners recognized that we must begin by working with youth, which is why the group reserved funding for a school-based youth entrepreneurship effort.
+The CDC through the Immersive Student Entrepreneurship Grant awarded $15,000 of seed funding for participating schools as well as working with successful local entrepreneurs to provide further support and assistance.

 For more information, please contact us.